 Being chemically inert, a ceramic blade won’t react with either acidic or alkaline foods.
-Fruits and vegetables sliced with a ceramic knife will keep their freshness longer than those cut with a steel knife.
-The ceramic won’t transfer odors or leave a rusty taste or smell on your food like a metal knife could.
+Fruits and vegetables, sliced with a ceramic knife will keep their freshness longer than those cut with a steel knife.
+Finally, the ceramic won’t transfer odors or leave a rusty taste or smell on your food as a metal knife could.

 While ceramic knives have been claimed to be the sharpest knives on earth, they are also more delicate than ordinary steel knives.
 These knives should be treated carefully because they are very fragile and their applications are limited to slicing soft foods.
 For tougher stuff, you may still need to use your old steel knife.

-How to Cut with a Ceramic Knife
+How to Cut Food with a Ceramic Knife

-You must pay extra attention when using ceramic knives because the blades are ultra-sharp and you can easily cut your fingers without being aware of it.
+- You must pay extra attention when using ceramic knives because the blades are ultra-sharp and you can easily cut your fingers without being aware of it.
 Hold them at the handle keeping your fingers away from the sharp edge.
 Always cut away from the body.
 Be careful if there are kids around because these knives can cause serious injuries.

-What are Ceramic Knives Good for
+What is Ceramic Knife Good for?

-They glide through soft foods without struggle, making it possible to achieve perfectly thin slices.
-You can use ceramic knives on all fruits and vegetables except those ones with a hard skin.
+They glide through soft foods without a struggle, making it possible to achieve perfectly thin slices.
+You can use ceramic knives on all fruits and vegetables except those ones with hard skin.
 A thin ceramic blade goes through the slippery tomato skin with minimal resistance cutting extra-thin slices without smashing.

 There is less damage to cell walls because less pressure is required for cutting.
-Thus, your fruits, especially apples and bananas, will not discolor fast, which allows you to create eye-catching fruit arrangements.
+Thus, your fruits, especially apples, and bananas will not discolor fast, which allows you to create eye-catching fruit arrangements.
 You also won’t shed tears when dicing onions like you would when using an ordinary metal knife.

 Be careful when cutting dense vegetables such as carrots and cabbages because any type of twisting motion could chip the blade.